-Port cities are places of constant change and transition.
-Places of exchange between goods and people, between civilizations and cultures, port cities retain a ‘liquid’ and osmotic dimension between before and after, between inside and outside, between before and after, between close and far.
-Port cities are laboratories of new – tangible and intangible – relationships, where the water that stands out is the metaphor of the infinite possibilities of knowledge.
+Port cities are places of transition and perpetual change.
+Places of exchange and encounter between goods and people, between civilizations and cultures, they maintain a 'liquid' and osmotic dimension between before and after, between inside and outside, between before and after, between near and far.
+They are laboratories of new relationships, both material and immaterial, where the water that distinguishes them becomes a metaphor for the infinite possibilities of knowledge.